 How would it be to live in a world in which health is defined not by the absence of illness but by the possibility of vitality?
 This is the world we – Feldenkrais and all the teachers and practitioners who have followed him and developed his initial ideas – invite you to explore.
 It is a world in which your increasing vitality encourages you to find ways through and around the obstacles life throws in your way.

 I feel free from the usual nagging pain in my hip – and taller.
 My shoulder seems flatter and I have more mobility in my neck.
 Have just been on a long dog-walk and no ache!….Two great nights’ sleep and no pain!
 The euphoria hasn’t worn off.
 Just a shame it’s taken almost 60 years to discover this relief….

 LW Bury St Edmunds

 In the feedback above, given by a highly competent and active professional woman, it is clear that there was a definite felt appreciation that something was not right.
-In spite of her intelligence, she was not sleeping well, not enjoying walking her dog and was experiencing a marked lack of freedom in her neck.
+In spite of her intelligence and her success as a business-woman, she was not sleeping well, not enjoying walking her dog and was experiencing a marked lack of freedom in her neck.
 As a result of attending one-on-one lessons with me, as she says, she found the solution she was looking for in an unexpected way and in contact with an unexpected method.

 The Feldenkrais Method grew out of Moshe Feldenkrais’s desire to understand more about how human movement could in the best way serve a person’s desire to live well.
 In his life’s work he was committed to help people achieve their chosen goals- no matter how simple or complex they might be. with ease, comfort and satisfaction.
 His aim was to make us teachers of ourselves, and to develop the in-built skills of the human being.